 But it’s not so easy to add big names like these to your client list.
 Winning big-name talent is brutally hard, especially if you're not at one of the few major firms that specialize in it.

 Attorneys working in this field don't simply push paper all day.
 They're much too high energy for that.
-Rather, they often perform tasks in a capacity similar to an agent, manager or publicist.
+Rather, they often perform tasks in a capacity similar to an agent, manager, or publicist.
 They help build a star's career from the ground up by offering them constant financial and legal advice and securing key contracts.
-Think of them as babysitters: they keep performers out of trouble and teach them how to evaluate contracts for benefits and pitfalls.
+Think of them as babysitters: They keep performers out of trouble and teach them how to evaluate contracts for benefits and pitfalls.
 Entertainment lawyers are the brains behind the talent you watch and listen to every day.
-Not that your fave recording artist isn't smart, but they've probably got other things on their mind.
+Not that your fave recording artists aren't smart, but they've probably got other things on their mind.
 Like what to wear to the next Grammy Awards (only four months away!).